Skip to content

 To secure ourselves against defeat lies in our own hands, but the opportunity of defeating the enemy is provided by the enemy himself.

 When I was a boxer, I used to tell people that I didn’t worry about what the other guy did because I was in control of my training.
-I knew that if I put supreme effort into my training regimen, sharpening all of my rough edges and systematically eliminating my flaws, I’d be very difficult to beat.
+I knew I’d be very difficult to beat if I put supreme effort into my training regimen, sharpening all my rough edges and systematically eliminating my flaws.

-Don’t get me wrong: my coach still studied the fighter and prepared me for any of his specific weaknesses, so we pool our resources in that way.
-I learned of myself.
-He learned of the opponent.
+Don’t get me wrong: my coach still studied the fighter and prepared me for his weaknesses, so we pooled our resources that way.
+I learned of myself, and he learned of the opponent.
 This nearly guaranteed victory.

 The second passage reminds me of something I observed during my chess training.